grafana/grafana/docs/sources/panels-visualizations/query-transform-data/_index.md

   You can also set this to a higher minimum than the scrape interval to retrieve queries that are more coarse-grained and well-functioning.

   {{% admonition type="note" %}}
-  The min interval corresponds to the min step in Prometheus.
+  The **Min interval** corresponds to the min step in Prometheus.
 Changing the Prometheus interval can change the start and end of the query range because Prometheus aligns the range to the interval.
-See [min step](https://grafana.com/docs/grafana/latest/datasources/prometheus/query-editor/#min-step) for more details.
+Refer to [Min step](https://grafana.com/docs/grafana/latest/datasources/prometheus/query-editor/#min-step) for more details.
   {{% /admonition %}}

 - **Interval:** Sets a time span that you can use when aggregating or grouping data points by time.